 If the U.S. aids the SDF to annex northeastern Syria, this will not lead to any meaningful form of Kurdish independence.
 Rather, it will mean the Kurdish forces will be subordinate to and will collaborate with the U.S., much as the Kurdish regime does inside Iraq.
 Meanwhile, the U.S. will destroy what remains of Syria and purge any progressive forces in the Kurdish movement.

 While I could see this as a possibility, based on the RAND report quoted above, a Kurdish state could be created, but it would be subservient to US imperialism.
 If what he says occurred, there is no doubt that Syria would be destroyed and any progressives in the Kurdish movement could be purged, although the latter may not matter as long as such progressives are willing to bow to their new masters in Washington.
-More worrying is the fact that Trump seems to be taking DIRECTLY out of the RAND playbook by sending arms and equipment to the “good” Syrians:
+More worrying is the fact that the orange menace seems to be taking DIRECTLY out of the RAND playbook by sending arms and equipment to the “good” Syrians:

 Washington has found an effective partner in the mixed Kurdish and Sunni Arab Syrian Defence Forces (SDF), which is dominated by a Syrian Kurdish faction closely linked to a violent separatist movement in Turkey in conflict with the Turkish state.
 This force has isolated Raqqa and is poised for an assault on the city, but lacks the weaponry that may be necessary for success.
 Turkey is strongly opposed to any further extension of Kurdish control within Syria and equally opposed to any American effort to arm the SDF.
 Washington must therefore choose whether to ignore Turkish objections and arm the SDF, seek direct Turkish army participation in the assault as a substitute, or add some American units to the assault force.
 Waiting for the Turkish army and its Syrian allies to arrive will require postponing the operation several months, with an uncertain end result.
 Arming the Kurdish‑dominated SDF and introducing additional American forces into Syria,beyond the special operations troops already there, may be the fastest and surest way of retaking Raqqa and other Islamic State territory…Employing Kurdish led forces to liberate Raqqa requires the United States to convincingly assure Turkey that Kurds will not occupy this region once it has been cleared of the Islamic State.
 This will in turn require some clear understanding between Washington and the Syrian Kurdish authorities.
 It also requires the availability of some alternative hold force.
 Once Raqqa and the surrounding region have been cleared, the United States will need to help that hold force resist attacks from residual Islamic State fighters, other violent extremist groups, and the regime…We suggest Washington should offer to place Raqqa, once liberated, under some form of international administration